Energy & Environment & Environment

 GLL takes its responsibility about the environment very seriously.
 To this aim, each year we strive to reduce energy consumption and our impact on the environment through investment into proven and new technologies and the adoption of best practices.

-In 2017, GLL continued our work on key environmental objectives through the delivery of our Strategic Action Plan as well as the corporate plan.
+Last year in 2018, GLL continued our work on key environmental objectives through the delivery of our Strategic Action Plan as well as the corporate plan.
 The key principles of reducing carbon emissions and energy use remain core agenda items.
-Other actions completed in 2017 included:

 - CRC Annual report completed in line with statutory requirements.